 The importance of Inga trees to the forest is obvious.
 This special family is an important food source that enables the local population including threatened species to survive.
 Trees provide habitat as well as shade and recyclable material.

 In Moraro, identifying the varieties, according to their leaves and fruits, is difficult.
-Findings are - the leaves and fruits can have very subtle differences.
+Findings are - the leaves and fruits have very subtle differences.
 However, because we are more interested in having the trees around and saving the different varieties, we are just happy to let them grow.

 Varieties Identified so far